 This principle of good design goes beyond how the screen looks.
 It is rather focused on how the screen conveys information—the form.

-Remember, the goal is always to communicate information in the clearest and most accurate way as possible.
-Interface design should be consistent and aesthetically pleasing to orientate the learner.
+Remember, the goal is always to communicate information in the clearest and most accurate way possible.
+Design should be consistent and aesthetically pleasing to guide the learner every step of the way.
 Your use of graphics shouldn't be for mere decoration or for filling an empty space.
 Every graphic element should contribute to the educational purpose of your material and help students achieve their learning goals.

-Readability on screen is quite different from readability on traditional medium like paper.
-This is mainly because information is presented differently online.
-It's coded in several layers and distributed in several mediums.
+Readability on screen is quite different from readability on traditional mediums like paper.
+This is mainly because the information is presented differently online.

 Remember, students don't only read chunks of paragraphs online.
 They also interact with information in a lot of ways.
 They click on a link and hover their mouse on a particular image or location.
 These links and annotations allow them more access to information.

-Better readability, then, is about helping readers understand the text.
-If the text can't be read, then your material simply fails to deliver.
+Good readability, then, is about helping your students understand the content.
+If the text can't be read easily, for instance, then your material simply fails to deliver.
 Since readability is an essential aspect of comprehension, it's necessary to consider the ease with which students can read the text.
 Can they scan it quickly?
 Even on different browsers and devices?
 What about the hover text?
 Can they recognize links?